JMDKC/jmdkc.github.io/_posts/2018-06-10-parfit-narrative.md

 title: The Mind's Eye - The Photographs of Derek Parfit | Narrative Projects
 ---

 Derek Parfit travelled to Venice and St Petersburg on holiday each year for decades.
 He took many obsessively-composed, haunting photographs of the architecture there, always in low winter light.
-(They're the subject of [this small but smart show](http://narrativeprojects.com/exhibitions/the-minds-eye/), on right now at Narrative Projects.)
+They're the subject of [this small but smart show](http://narrativeprojects.com/exhibitions/the-minds-eye/), on right now at Narrative Projects.
 He wasn't a pro photographer, though: his day job was... philosophy.

 It's hard to think of a philosopher who left behind a visual archive, and it's equally hard to decipher Parfit's philosophical views from these moody, misty photos.
-Actually, it's very very hard, for this reader at list, to decipher Parfit's philosophical views by [reading about them](http://narrativeprojects.com/wp-content/uploads/2018/03/How-To-Be-Good-The-New-Yorker.pdf)!
+Actually, it's very very hard, for this reader at least, to decipher Parfit's philosophical views by [reading about them](http://narrativeprojects.com/wp-content/uploads/2018/03/How-To-Be-Good-The-New-Yorker.pdf)!

 ![Installation view](/Assets/parfit-narrative.jpg)